"We are the Point of the Sword"

 Much of the social unrest we see in our culture is due to policies and trends that are spawned from less than noble social practices.
 While society culturally understands right and wrong and resist injustices, it lacks the collective will to stand against wicked practices that impact social stability.
 We stand for righteousness at any cost.
 In righteousness all are stable and prosperous, as it is written, "When the righteous prosper the city rejoices...."

 We believe that Care Evangelism is an important tool in not just sharing the Gospel, but also reaching out to meet the needs of our community.
-Under the banner of Crisis & Transitional Outreach, our mission is to target "at risk" populations with a demonstration of deployed resources and programming engineered to foster stability and development in those who are under privileged and/or in need of a second chance!
+Under the banner of Crisis & Transitional Outreach, our mission is to target "at-risk" populations with a demonstration of deployed resources and programming engineered to foster stability and development in those who are underprivileged and/or in need of a second chance!

 It is important to note that our culture is sensitized to religion, yet we are socially challenged with mounting concerns on numerous fronts where cultural instability is the resulting feature.
-The living conditions we observe in our culture bears little indication of the impact of religion.
+The living conditions we observe in our culture bear little indication of the impact of religion.
 We believe community outreach is a marker for life change and our mission as a faith-oriented organization is to develop outreach systems that promote life change; change that first begins with an awareness of the role of faith and the principles that govern stable living.
 It is a true statement that demonstrates the feeding of one fish to a hungry soul only yields the result of that soul returning to acquire another meal.
 Yet when we teach the hungry to fish for themselves they in turn will never go hungry again!
 "Care Evangelism" demonstrates this value in our mission to target those recipients who desire life change!

 Welcome, and thank you for visiting NLAC online.
-We hope that our website highlights the wide variety of Community helps and services we provided in a faith oriented setting.
+We hope that our website highlights the wide variety of Community helps and services we provided in a faith-oriented setting.

 Please feel free to read more about our Agency and Task Force on this site, or come in for a visit.
 We would love to greet you and share with you how NLAC makes a difference in our neighborhood and across the region.